nxskok/notes/slides_c32.md

 - this from
 "An introduction to the bootstrap", by
 Brad Efron and Robert J. Tibshirani.
-- there is way of correcting the CI for skewness in the bootstrap distribution, called the BCA method
+- there is way of correcting the CI for skewness in the bootstrap distribution, called the BCa method
-- complicated, but implemented in `bootstrap` package.
+- complicated (see the Efron and Tibshirani book), but implemented in `bootstrap` package.

 ## Run this on the IRS data: